 Georgetown real estate is some of the most expensive in Kentucky, although Georgetown house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Georgetown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Georgetown are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Georgetown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Georgetown is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Georgetown who work in office and administrative support (11.61%), management occupations (9.71%), and sales jobs (8.58%).

 The overall education level of Georgetown is somewhat higher than in the average US city of 21.84%: 27.12% of adults 25 and older in the city have at least a bachelor's degree.